scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Poison Nettle
 - **Roll:** 2 Bad dice

-On hit inflicts Poison 1, or Poison 2 on critical.
+On hit inflicts Poison 1, or Poison 2 on a critical.
 Lasts for 10 minutes.

 ___
 ##### Sapping Poison
 - **Ingredients:** 2 Poison Nettle, 2 Skillwheat
 - **Roll:** 2 Bad dice, 1 Terrible die

-On hit, inflicts Poison 1, or Poison 2 on critical.
+On hit, inflicts Poison 1, or Poison 2 on a critical.
 Reduces the creatures proficiencies by 1 as long as they are poisoned.
 Lasts for 10 minutes.

 ___